An SDSS-V 3D Tomographic Na I Map of the ISM: An Initial Study Towards the Smith Cloud: Results

 Converting this to units of \AA\,cm$^{2}$, while assuming a linear curve of growth with $N(\mathrm{H\,I}) \gg N(\mathrm{H}_{2})$, we find their slope to be within 12--20\% of ours over the same $N(\mathrm{H\,I})$ range as our low-velocity sample ($10^{20}$--$10^{21}$ cm$^{-2}$).

-The high-velocity coefficient, $X_{2} = (0.21 \pm 0.33)\times10^{-21}$ \AA\,cm$^{2}$ ($p = 0.53$), is statistically consistent with zero but has a positive point estimate.
-This leaves open the possibility of a weak correlation contribution from the SC, though any such effect would be small compared to the dominant foreground ISM.
+The high-velocity coefficient is $B = (1.02 \pm 0.38)\times10^{-21}$ \AA\,cm$^{2}$ ($p = 0.008$), indicating a formally significant but weak positive association between Na\,I and high-velocity H\,I. This coefficient is an order of magnitude less significant than the low-velocity term and is strongly affected by covariance between the two components, as reflected by the large condition number of the fit (2.32$\times$10$^{21}$).
+As a result, the high-velocity contribution is not robustly constrained and, even if real, represents a minor effect compared to the dominant foreground ISM.

 Indeed, previous studies have shown that Na\,I does not correlate reliably with high-velocity H\,I. \citet{Wakker+2001} found that Na\,I/H\,I ratios in HVCs vary by more than an order of magnitude within a single cloud. \citet{Bekhti+2012} detected Na\,I in only $\sim$20--35\% of high-N(H\,I) halo sightlines compared to $\sim$40--55\% in Ca\,II.
 Our own test comparing integrated H\,I with median Na\,I absorption across galactic latitudes (Figure \ref{fig:NaI_NHI}) likewise revealed little correlation between the strengths of H\,I and Na\,I, even though the signal was dominated by low-velocity gas.
 If the relationship is already weak in the dense ISM, it is likely to be even less reliable in more diffuse high-velocity gas.
 In this context, our non-significant regression coefficient is in line with expectations, though the large number of sightlines toward the Smith Cloud may still permit a statistical detection of excess Na\,I relative to the control field.